Best Practices

 Improving productivity was the most commonly cited reason, with 61% of respondents highlighting it.
 Other significant reasons included achieving greater competitiveness and reducing costs (both 37%), and enabling faster construction times (35%).

-Several types of technology are set to grow in popularity through 2024 and beyond, each contributing to increased efficiencies:
+Several types of technology are set to grow in popularity through this year and beyond, each contributing to increased efficiencies:

 • Building Information Modeling (BIM)